EdgeOne CLI

 Note:

-edgeone pages deploy ./dist.
+edgeone makers deploy ./dist.

 Local Deployment Example